statsconchris/leastsquare.despacito/README.md

 **Instructions**

-For the teams that qualified to the intercontinental playoffs, we plot the FIFA ranking position vs. time and compute a linear approximation using `Scipy stats.linregress()`.

 - Download `least-squares.ipynb` or `least-squares-styled.ipynb` and run.
-The latter adds some style to the graphs
+The latter adds some style to the graphs.

 **Information**